baconjs/bacon.js/README.md

 the given property.
 This is equivalent to `property.sampledBy(stream)`.

 `observable.mapError(f)` maps errors using given function.
-More spexifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
+More specifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
 Function Construction rules apply.
 You can omit the argument to produce a Next event with `undefined` value.